-As the State's statutory body on non-proliferation, the Council protects the interests, carries out the responsibilities and fulfils the obligations of South Africa with regard to the non-proliferation of weapons of mass destruction.
+As the State's statutory body on non-proliferation, the Council has engaged with other stakeholders to protect the interests, carry out the responsibilities and fulfil the obligations of South Africa with regard to the non-proliferation of weapons of mass destruction.
+This was achieved through renewal and maintenance of Service Level Agreements, Council Committees, and outreach to industry.

-The Council fulfilled its mandate to control the non-proliferation of weapons of mass destruction through the implementation of the non-proliferation legislation and government policy on non-proliferation over the report period.
+During the report period, the Council effectively fulfilled its mandate to control the non-proliferation of weapons of mass destruction through the implementation of the Non-Proliferation Act and government policy on non-proliferation.
 The Council, through the Non-Proliferation Secretariat, achieved its object of controlling, registering and inspecting controlled goods and verified the manufacture, import, export, re-export, transit (including trans-shipment) and end use of controlled goods.
-The Council also ensured compliance with the international treaties, agreements and conventions to which South Africa is a signatory.
+The Council also ensured compliance with the international treaties, agreements and conventions to which South Africa is a Party.